spineki/spineki.github.io/content/articles/closures_as_iterators.md

 Indeed, STL algorithms are expected to provide `begin()` and `end()` of the same type.

-Fair enough, we just need to add constructor to our Sentinel to implicitly be converted into an `IteratorAdapter<>` and...
+Fair enough, we just need to add a constructor to our Sentinel to implicitly be converted into an `IteratorAdapter<>` and...
-No, this will never work since IteratorAdapter is generic other a lambda, thus its type is unique...
+No, this will never work since IteratorAdapter is generic over a lambda, thus its type is unique...

-In really, what we created is not a true iterable.
-It's is something which looks way more like `C++20` [ranges](https://en.cppreference.com/w/cpp/ranges)!
+In reality, what we created is not a true iterable.
+It is something which looks way more like `C++20` [ranges](https://en.cppreference.com/w/cpp/ranges)!
 (And indeed, the Sentinel terminology comes from there).
-Range do not need both ends to share the same type.
+Ranges do not need both ends to share the same type.
 They just need to be comparable.

-So instead of pretending we have an iterable, we "just" have to creat a range.
+So instead of pretending we have an iterable, we "just" have to create a range.

 ### Custom Ranges